Patricia Wilson Berger: Life and education

 Patricia Wilson Berger was born May 1, 1926, to Thomas Decatur Wood and Nina Hughes.
-She earned her Bachelor of Science Degree from George Washington University in 1965 and then her MLS degree at the Catholic University of America in 1974.
+She earned her Bachelor of Science degree from George Washington University in 1965 and then her MLS degree at the Catholic University of America in 1974.
 She married George H.C.
 Berger on May 20, 1970.

 Career

 During her career, Berger worked as a special and administrative librarian in several different organizations.
-These organizations include the National Bureau of Standards, the Institute of Defense Analysis, the United States Patent and Trademark Office, and the Environmental Protection Agency.
-From there, she became the president of The American Library Association (ALA) in 1989 and held the position until 1990.
+These organizations include the National Bureau of Standards, the Institute for Defense Analyses, the United States Patent and Trademark Office, and the Environmental Protection Agency.
+From there, she became the president of the American Library Association (ALA) in 1989 and held the position until 1990.

 While Berger was president of the ALA, she created a committee to help oversee the policies related to preservation.
 This committee is called The President's Committee on Preservation Policy.

-Patricia was also involved in the District of Columbia Library Association, Federal Librarians Round table, ALA's executive board, Virginia State Library Board, ALA Council, Freedom to Read Foundation and the Special Libraries Association.
+Berger was also involved in the District of Columbia Library Association, Federal Librarians Round Table, ALA's executive board, Virginia State Library Board, ALA Council, Freedom to Read Foundation and the Special Libraries Association.